CalebFenton/CalebFenton.github.io/source/_posts/creating_java_vm_from_android_native_code.md

 ## Standard Method

-The official, standard method is documented here: [http://www.developer.com/java/data/how-to-create-a-jvm-instance-in-jni.html](How to Create a JVM Instance in JNI).
+The official, standard method is documented here: [How to Create a JVM Instance in JNI](http://www.developer.com/java/data/how-to-create-a-jvm-instance-in-jni.html).
 Unfortunately, this _won't_ work in Android because `jint JNI_CreateJavaVM(JavaVM**, JNIEnv**, void*)` isn't exported.
 Even if you're not familiar with this function, it's name should be a [clue](https://media.giphy.com/media/l2Sq2AG0wrEXQgLGU/giphy.gif) that it's important.
 If you want to check if it's not exported yourself, look at `jni.h` from your Android NDK directory.
 In my case, it's in `android-sdk/android-ndk-r13b/platforms/android-9/arch-x86/usr/include/jni.h`.
 The relevant code is:

 ```c
 #if 0  /* In practice, these are not exported by the NDK so don't declare them */